-We are offering units, each of which consist of (i) one share of our common stock, (ii) one Series A Warrant to purchase one share of our common stock and (iii) one Series B Warrant to purchase one additional share of common stock and one additional Series A Warrant to purchase one additional share of common stock.
+We are offering 9,000,000 units, each of which consist of (i) one share of our common stock, (ii) 0.75 of one Series A Warrant to purchase one share of our common stock and (iii) one Series B Warrant to purchase one additional share of common stock and 0.75 of one additional Series A Warrant to purchase one additional share of common stock.
 The units are being offered at a price of \$ per unit.

-Units will not be issued or certificated.
 Purchasers will receive only shares of common stock, Series A Warrants and Series B Warrants.
+We will not issue fractional warrants.
 The common stock, the Series A Warrants and the Series B Warrants may be transferred separately immediately upon issuance.

-Each Series A Warrant will be immediately exercisable at an initial exercise price of \$ per share.
+Each Series A Warrant will be immediately exercisable at an initial exercise price of \$ per share, which equals % of the last reported sales price of our common stock on The NASDAQ Capital Market.
 The Series A Warrants will expire on the fifth anniversary of the date of issuance.

-Each Series B Warrant will be immediately exercisable at an initial exercise price of \$ .
+Each Series B Warrant will be immediately exercisable at an initial exercise price of \$, which equals % of the last reported sales price of our common stock on The NASDAQ Capital Market.
 The Series B Warrants will expire 90 trading days after the date of issuance.

 Our common stock is listed on The NASDAQ Capital Market under the symbol "DCTH."
-The last reported sale price of our common stock on June 12, 2015 was \$1.16 per share.
+The last reported sale price of our common stock on July 13, 2015 was \$0.84 per share.
 There is no established public trading market for either series of warrants and we do not expect a market to develop.
 In addition, we do not intend to apply for listing of either series of warrants on any national securities exchange or other nationally recognized trading system.